 This commentary covers swapping and combining from or to MAOIs and other AD drugs, (swapping from MAOI>MAOI is discussed here), it overlaps with various other commentaries, which is inevitable*.
 Also, that repetition and overlap consolidates ones knowledge and understanding.

 Interactions, swapping and combining involving MAOIs is not difficult.

 Once interactions are understood then swapping and combining drugs is simply the practical application of that knowledge.
-There is quite a lot of misinformation in the psychiatric literature on this subject, largely because psychiatrists’ knowledge of clinical pharmacology is not good.
+There is a lot of misinformation in the psychiatric literature on this subject, largely because psychiatrists’ knowledge of clinical pharmacology is not good.

 There are no significant pharmaco-kinetic interactions and only two possible pharmaco-dynamic interactions: 1) ST and 2) pressor response.
 That is it: nothing else.
-Not too hard is it?

 1) ST is the only serious interaction involving MAOIs that is ever likely to be encountered these days.